-It is important to realise by not identifying problems early; one may affect the normal development of a child.
-At least 80 % of what children learn, is seen through their eyes.
+Vision is the most important aspect in the development of a child as it assists in both sensory and motor development.
+Vision is much more than just being able to see close or far objects.
+It is important to realize by not identifying problems early, one may affect the normal development of a child.
+At least 80 % of what children learn, comes through their eyes.
 Vision problems can adversely affect school achievement, sporting ability and social integration.

 Studies have shown that 1 in 4 children of school age and 1 in 20 pre-primary children suffer from visual problems that could affect their performance.